Pytanie |

 |

-physically assault or handle someone roughly Security reported that a passenger was roughed up after refusing to comply with safety instructions rozpocznij naukę
+physically assault or handle someone roughly Security reported that a passenger was roughed up after refusing to comply with safety instructions.
+He was happy that they were rough up by gladiators. rozpocznij naukę

 |